 The flanger effect (sometimes referred to as the flange or flanging effect) is one of the many modulation effects that can be applied to audio signals.
-More specifically, it’s a phase-shift modulation effect that ultimately causes a comb filter to sweep across the signal’s frequency response.
+More specifically, a phase-shift modulation effect ultimately causes a comb filter to sweep across the signal’s frequency response.

 This sweeping comb filter of a flanger has all sorts of control parameters, and its sonic effect is often described as being similar to the sound of a jet plane swoosh or drainpipe.

 Though flanging causes this sweeping comb filter, the effect does not actually rely on EQ and filters to produce the desired results (though filters can be included in the design).
 Rather, a flanger uses delay modulation to achieve phase-shifting, which, in turn, causes the comb filtering.

 When combining an original signal with a phase-shifted version of itself, certain frequencies become 180º out-of-phase and effectively cancel themselves out.
 These frequencies are the notches of the comb filter.

 Sweeping the notches by modulating the amount of phase-shift (delay time between the original and phase-shifted signal) is the name of the game when it comes to the flanger modulation effect.

 The delay time (phase-shifting amount) of a flanger’s delay line is typically modulated by a low-frequency oscillator (LFO).
 That is an oscillator with a frequency below the range of human hearing (under 20 Hz).